 Governmental response to current global economic conditions in developing countries is trending towards nationalism of natural resources.
-The Company's risk with respect to governmental nationalization of assets or significant changes in the tax regime is in the Philippines.
+The Company's risk with respect to governmental nationalization of assets or significant changes in the tax structure is in the Philippines.
 Management currently has no reason to expect the Philippine government to take full or partial control of the Project; however, this is a risk beyond the Company's control.
-In addition, the Philippine Government is undergoing a review of the tax and royalty regime which is expected to be completed in 2013.
+In addition, the Philippine government is undergoing a review of the tax and royalty structure that could result in revisions to the mining law.